sgonzalezdev/plasmaapi/README.md

 -Send an email with a customized email template from contact form.
 The URL=“/send_email” integrates a default HTML template, so you are freely to include your own customized email template

 ## Installation

- 1. Create and activate a virtual environment by using commands: python3 -m venv env and source /bin/activate
+ 1. Create and activate a virtual environment using commands: python3 -m venv env and source /bin/activate
  2. Pip install -r requirements.txt
- 3. Pip install plasmaapi
+ 3. Download or clone the git repo and put it inside your env
- 4. Run your server by using command: python manage.py runserver
+ 4. Run your server using command: python manage.py runserver

 ### Please note the complete documentation is located on index page.
 If you need help or assistance, please contact the user sgonzalezdev or email him at sgonzalezdev@gmail.com